nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 Common Vulnerabilties and Exposures (CVEs) are a reference method for publicly known software vulnerabilities[[2]](#2).
-While software developments is in general an error-prone activity, software typically go through security testing being released.
-Vulnerabilities may still remain in the code either due to testing techniques not having a perfect recall or inadequate developer corrective action.
+While softwares typically go through security testing before being released, vulnerabilities may still remain in the code either due to testing techniques not having a perfect recall or inadequate developer corrective action.